By Eric Johnson

 Robert Millet, an emeritus BYU professor, said this:

 If an acceptance of the doctrine of the Trinity makes one a Christian, then of course Latter-day Saints are not Christians, for they believe the doctrine of the Trinity as expressed in modern Protestant and Catholic theology is the product of the reconciliation of Christian theology with Greek philosophy (A Different Jesus?
 The Christ of the Latter-day Saints, p.
 171).

-While a number of Mormons claim that the Trinity goes beyond one’s comprehension and therefore it must not be true, the type of God that is described by one BYU professor is even more confusing:
+While a number of Mormons claim that the Trinity goes beyond one’s comprehension, the type of God described by one BYU professor is even more confusing:

 Mormonism is simultaneously monotheistic, tri-theistic, and polytheistic.
 There is but one God, yet there is a Godhead of three, and beyond them, “gods many, and lords many” (1 Cor.
 8:5) (Rodney Turner, “The Doctrine of the Firstborn and Only Begotten,” The Pearl of Great Price: Revelations From God, H. Donl Peterson and Charles D. Tate, eds., p.
 102).